 It is not uncommon.
 However, switching the internet or phone providers can be a stressful situation.
-So much so that many avoid altogether.
+So much so that many avoid it altogether.

 It is likely one has been with the same provider for years.
-To the point that may have integrated process, such as e-billing that seems difficult to adapt or change.
+To the point that may have an integrated process, such as e-billing that seems difficult to adapt or change.

 However, it always comes to a point where it is the right time to pull the plug.
 A provider may be facing challenges and is about to fail, or your life has changed.
 Maybe a combination of factors or the sum of all.

 Here we’ll review how to recognize Three of the Top Reasons to merit change.

 Maybe once upon a time, your provider was on the cutting edge of technology, but not anymore.
 This may translate into a reduced number of services to cater to your particular needs.
 It also impacts a wide range of aspects; such as connectivity, cybersecurity, and businesses, competitiveness.

 #2 The right balance, Money & Cost Savings.